 Application note 20: The Country Verifying Certification Authority identifies a Document Verifier as "domestic" in the Document Verifier Certificate if it belongs to the same State as the Country Verifying Certification Authority.
-The Country Verifying Certification Authority identifies a Document Verifier as "foreign" in the Document Verifier Certificate if it does not belong to the same State as the Country Verifying Certifying Certification Authority.
+The Country Verifying Certification Authority identifies a Document Verifier as "foreign" in the Document Verifier Certificate if it does not belong to the same State as the Country gemalto [×] Reference D1384181 Release 1.1p (Printed copy not controlled: verify th version before using) Classification Level Public Pages 90

+Verifying Certification Authority.
 From MRTD's point of view the domestic Document Verifier belongs to the issuing State or Organization.